gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

 ### getCatalogInsights
-Retrieve the analytics data of catalog and inventory.
+Analytics data of catalog and inventory.